-Students graduating in the top 10% of their high school class and completing a college preparatory high school program meet regular admission requirements.
-Top 10% students must also submit ACT or SAT scores to complete their admission file.
+Students graduating in the top 25% of their high school class and completing a college preparatory high school program meet regular admission requirements.

 - Students who do not complete a college preparatory high school program may also gain regular admission if they satisfy the ACT’s College Readiness Benchmarks on the ACT assessment or satisfy the College Readiness Benchmark on the SAT assessment.

 Benchmarks Subject Score English 18 Math 22 Reading 22 Science 23 Benchmarks Subject Score ERW 480 Math 530